simoneg90/GeneralAnalysis/README.md

 # utility, sound, ls_script

-This programs are only needed by the other 2
+These programs are only needed by the other 2